 What is a temple?

-ee "Questions and Answers about the Temple", Friend, October 2009.)
+Display photographs of a modern-day temple.
+(See "Questions and Answers about the Temple", Friend, October 2009.)
 Explain that a temple is literally a house of the Lord, a place where the Lord may come.
 It is a holy place where we can worship and commune with God.

 How is our body like a temple?

-ur physical body houses our spirit, and is a place where the Spirit of the Lord may come.
+Our physical body houses our spirit, and is a place where the Spirit of the Lord may come.
 Our body is also holy, meaning it is sacred and worthy of respect.
 Just like the temple, our bodies can be clean and beautiful and bright both inside and out.
 When we keep our mind and body pure, we qualify for great blessings including the companionship of the Holy Spirit.

 Jesus Cleanses the Temple